Aqueous Part Washers

 In the manufacturing of parts, most of the burrs are removed in the finishing process.
 Though finishing is efficient, very small burrs remain attached to the part, which have to be removed.
 Thermal deburring uses a flammable gas, usually methane or hydrogen, to clean the final small burrs.
 Parts are placed in a chamber that fills with gas, where the gas is pressurized.
 Once the appropriate temperature and pressure is reached, the gas is ignited for a few milliseconds at a temperature that removes burrs but does not damage the part.

 Complex parts can have contaminants and oxidation that cannot be cleaned by normal high pressure sprays or immersion.
-Ultrasonic systems use ultrasound, at 20 to 400 kHz, and a cleaning solution.
-The cleaning process uses cavitation bubbles produced by high frequency sound to agitate the cleaning liquid.
+Ultrasonic systems use ultrasound at single or multiple frequencies, of 20 to 400 kHz, and a cleaning solution.
+The cleaning process uses cavitation bubbles produced by high frequency sound to agitate the cleaning liquid and heat.
 The force of the agitation goes deep into the holes, cracks, and crevices of the part to remove contaminants.
 Ultrasonic parts washers can be bench top or high volume large capacity.

 Green parts washers, also known as biomatic parts washers, are an environmentally and eco friendly method for parts cleaning.
 Parts are placed in a heated washer that contains a pH neutral solution with a microbe colony.
 The microorganisms break down the grime on parts and transform the hydrocarbons into carbon dioxide and water.